Fuco1/smartparens/README.md

 Navigation
 ==========

 You can navigate and manipulate the balanced expressions (s-expressions, sexps) using following functions.
-In "comment" is the recommended binding, however, no function is bind by default.
+In "comment" is the recommended binding, however, no function is bound by default.
 You should put these into `sp-keymap` so they would only be enabled in `smartparens-mode`.
 You can use:

     (define-key sp-keymap (kbd "your-key") 'function)

 to do the local binding.
-Note that this has to occure *after* `smartparens-mode` is loaded, otherwise the `sp-keymap` variable will be void.
+Note that this has to occur *after* `smartparens-mode` is loaded, otherwise the `sp-keymap` variable will be void.
 See the example configuration at the end of this readme for the working code to set the bindings.

 The list of manipulation functions: